Seed the Views: Hierarchical Semantic Alignment for Contrastive Representation Learning: Introduction

-Training a network that is very deep always remains a challengeable task due to the presence of vanishing gradients, this is especially true under unsupervised paradigm, where the objective is much more opaque comparing with the supervised counterparts.
-We find that current contrastive learning based methods suffer low discrimination capacity in the intermediate layers, which is harmful for general representation.
-To solve this goal, we extend the semantic aggregation to earlier layers and propose a hierarchical training strategy that enables the feature representation to be more discriminative throughout the network.
-This is achieved by explicitly enforcing contrastive loss at intermediate layers as well as the last embedding layers.
-In this way, the features are deeply supervised throughout the network, which benefits fast convergence and better discriminative power.
-We find that better semantic aggregation in the middle layers also benefits for transferability.
+For \textbf{multi-level views}, we find that although the linear classification accuracy of the last layers is approaching the supervised baseline \cite{chen2020simple}, \cite{chen2020big}, the middle-level representation of current contrastive based methods suffers much lower discrimination capacity, which is harmful for downstream tasks such as detection that require intermediate discrimination ability.
+Towards this goal, we extend the views to intermediate layers of a network and propose a hierarchical training strategy that enables the feature representation to be more discriminative in the intermediate layers.
+However, it suffers from optimization contradiction when directly adding a loss layer on the intermediate representation due to the gradient competition issue.
+To solve this issue, we add a bottleneck layer for each intermediate loss, which we find is applicable for robust optimization.
+In this way, the features are deeply supervised throughout the network, which also benefits for transferability.

-Our method is reminiscent of the recent proposed Supervised Contrastive Learning \cite{khosla2020supervised}, which pulls multiple positive samples together.
-The differences are that, first, SCL is designed for fully supervised paradigm, where the positive samples are simply selected from the ground truth labels, while our method does not rely on these labels, and deliberately design a positive sample selection strategy to facilitate semantic aggregation in a robust way.
-Second, we extend the contrastive loss to the intermediate hidden layers to enhance the discriminative power of the earlier layers, which is beneficial for discriminative representation and with better transferability, especially for semi-supervised learning.

-The proposed hierarchical semantic aggregation strategy significantly boosts the feature representation of contrastive learning when evaluated on several self-supervised learning benchmarks.
-As shown in Fig. \ref{overall_results}, on ImageNet linear evaluation, we achieve $76.4\%$ top-1 accuracy with a standard ResNet-50, which is comparable with the fully supervised counterparts.
-We set new state-of-the-art results in semi-supervised settings, which achieves $66.7\%$ and $75.1\%$ top-1 accuracy with $1\%$ and $10\%$ labels, respectively.
+The proposed hierarchical semantic alignment strategy via CsMl significantly boosts the feature representation of contrastive learning when evaluated on several self-supervised learning benchmarks.
+As shown in Fig. \ref{overall_results}, using MoCo as an instantiation \cite{he2020momentum}, we achieve $76.6\%$ top-1 accuracy with a standard ResNet-50 on ImageNet linear evaluation, and $66.7\%$ and $75.1\%$ top-1 accuracy with $1\%$ and $10\%$ labels, respectively.
 We also validate its transferring ability on several downstream tasks covering detection and segmentation, and achieve better results comparing with previous self-supervised methods.